 The aim of my particular assessment is to identify students performing at a level above the national average, and whose cognitive ability and social maturity are suited to selective education.
 The assessment is not designed to measure what a child has learned, practised or memorised; rather, its intention is to establish and measure an individual's potential for learning.

 If you would like further information regarding the assessment process, please contact me by email first, and do not call me at this stage.
-If you send me an email via the <Contact Me> page of this website, I will reply with full details within 24 hours.
+If you send me an message via the <Contact Me> page of this website, at the time requested, I will reply, usually within 24 hours, with full details.
 Please note, however, that priority for assessments will go first to brothers and sisters of current or recent students from supportive and engaged families.

 Fees and terms & conditions for payment for individual and group tuition are fixed and are non-negotiable.
 Fees for 11+ group tuition are £17.50 per hour per child in a group of five students or fewer.